Your ultimate cheat sheet to Taylor Swift's Eras Tour

 Dear Readers, if you’re one of The Lucky Ones who managed to secure tickets to Taylor Swift’s hotly awaited concerts in Singapore for 2024, congratulations!
 You’ve successfully survived The Great War and now it’s time to prepare yourself for an extraordinary experience: Witnessing Taylor Swift live on her Eras Tour in Singapore.

 Swift’s performances on this tour are nothing short of remarkable.
 The glimpses we’ve seen of the show so far indicate that it’s more than just a concert; it’s a spectacle that could easily be deemed the show of the year, or perhaps even the decade.
-The first leg of the Eras Tour commenced in Arizona, United States, and will soon arrive in Singapore for an impressive six-night run from 2 March to 4 March and 7 March to 9 March before heading to Australia.
+The first leg of the Eras Tour commenced in Arizona, United States, and will soon arrive in Singapore for an impressive six-night run from March 2 to 4 and March 7 to 9 before heading to Australia.

 Needless to say, you can’t show up at the concert unprepared.
 And it’s never too early to start.
 We have already put together a one-stop guide on venue details and where to stay, as well as a playlist of all her most popular songs.
 As a bonus, we’ve also compiled all the necessary things you need to know to enjoy the show in the best way.
 So, Swifties, are you ready for it?